xquery/rxq/README.md

 # Setting up the example-site on MarkLogic 6

+The easist way to see rxq in action is to setup the example application under src/example-site.

 First, you *need* to download and install [MarkLogic 6](https://developer.marklogic.com/products).
 Second, create an appserver, providing the following details;

 * root: provide example-site directory
 * error handler: /rxq-rewriter.xqy?mode=error
 * rewrite handler: /rxq-rewriter.xqy?mode=rewrite

-Navigate to the created app (e.g. http://<host>:<port>/) and you should see the following;
+With everything setup, you can now point your web browser to the created app (e.g. http://<host>:<port>/) and you should see html page.

- test by reviewing module lib rxq:paths in browser

 # Limitations